 Chances are that the recruiter reading your resume has never served in the military.
 Civilians don’t understand military acronyms, MOS codes, and jargon.
 The more impressive your resume looks from a military standpoint, the less desirable you’re going to look on paper to an untrained civilian.
 Unfair?
 Yes, but true.

 How to do it?
-Translate your specific skills into key words specific to the job you’re seeking.
+Translate your specific skills into keywords specific to the job you’re seeking.
 Here’s one translator tool to try.

-Target your job search.
+2. Target your job search.

-You might be open to different career paths, and you may be perfectly capable of performing a number of diverse roles; but hiring managers don’t take the time to consider that.
+You might be open to different career paths, and you may be perfectly capable of performing a number of diverse roles, but hiring managers don’t take the time to consider that.
 They’re overworked and overwhelmed, looking for a round peg to fit a round hole.
 That means each resume they see gets twenty seconds of attention, tops.
 Just the summary and the last two job titles, in many cases.

 How to do it?
 Laser-focus each resume on the specific position you’re applying for, so you make it easier for the recruiter to move you to the next step in your veteran job search.
 Don’t try and turn a recruiter into your career counselor, that doesn’t work.

-Prepare yourself for the culture shift.
+3. Prepare yourself for the culture shift.

 You think you’re being respectful; an employer may think you’re too formal.
 You may run up against the common stereotype that veterans are too rigid.

-Focus on your future outside the military.
+4. Focus on your future outside the military.

 Maybe you’re still speaking longingly of your time in the service, or you slip up by speaking of your division or battalion as “we” in the present.
-This can also be an issue for civilians who haven’t mentally separated from their former jobs.
-It doesn’t sit well in a job interview, since an employer will think you aren’t ready to move on.
+This can also be an issue for civilians who haven’t mentally separated themselves from their former jobs.
+It doesn’t sit well in a job interview since an employer will think you aren’t ready to move on.

 How to do it?
 Mentally prepare yourself for your new life outside the military.
-Think about how your experiences could benefit your next employer and what you’re looking forward to in the this next phase of your life.
+Think about how your experiences could benefit your next employer and what you’re looking forward to in this next phase of your life.

-Leverage strategic networking opportunities.
+5. Leverage strategic networking opportunities.

 How to do it?
-Get to know people who work in companies that are known to be military-friendly.
+Get to know people who work in companies that hire veterans and are known to be military-friendly.
 Do they offer an Employee Resource Group for veterans?
 Do they have a dedicated veteran recruiter?
 Employers like this are out there!
 Fellow veterans can be an alumni network in your search for the best places for veterans to work.